Stranger Things 3 Review – Almost Meets Expectations

-Following the dramatic events of season two, season three starts with a one-year time jump.
+Following the dramatic events of season two (click here for a Stranger Things Refresher), season three starts with a one-year time jump.
 The kids have grown up (a little bit) and are spending their summer watching movies at the new town mall and kissing up a storm to the frustration of everybody’s favorite Netflix Dad, Jim Hopper.
 I think we would all love a season of the kids being kids, and Joyce Byers finally finding happiness.
 But alas, Stranger Things doesn’t allow for any long-lasting joy.
 The gang is quickly reminded that evil is still out there and that El closing the portal in the final season didn’t really do much.

 Nancy and Jonathan are out of high school and working at their first internship.
 Steve Harrington is serving ice-cream for kids at the new mall.
 And he isn’t alone.
 He shares his minimum wage suffering with Robin, played by the newcomer, Maya Hawke (yes, that name should sound familiar – she’s the daughter of Ethan Hawke and Uma Thurman).
 Lucas and Max are learning how to juggle friendships and relationships at the same time.
 Dustin is returning from camp, more excited to reunite with Steve than anybody else.
 And Will?
 Well, he just wants to play Dungeons and Dragons.